netgen-layouts/layouts-docs/tips_tricks/override_existing_templates.rst

 How to override existing templates
 ==================================

-By using the view layer configuration in Netgen Layouts, it is possible to override any template for built in layout types, block view types and block item view types.
+By using :doc:`the view layer configuration </reference/view_layer>` in Netgen Layouts, it is possible to override any template for built in layout types, block view types and block item view types.

 .. warning::

     View layer works in a way that first configuration which matches the rules is used for rendering the entity, so take care to properly use `Symfony configuration prepending`_ to make sure your rules are matched before the built in ones.

 Overriding layout type templates
 --------------------------------